5 Drinks Secretly Increasing Inflammation in Your Body

 If you really want to fight inflammation with caffeine, check out the Best Coffee Habits for Inflammation and make your morning latte work in your favor.

 Flavored oat milk

 "When it comes to non-dairy milk, not all brands and varieties are created equal," says Trista Best, RD at Balance One Supplements.
-"When oat milk is made with flavorings and added sugar it becomes inflammatory.
+"When oat milk is made with flavorings and added sugar, it becomes inflammatory.
 Even flavorless options can contain around 7 grams of sugar per serving.
-For those that have a gluten allergy or intolerance that can make their inflammatory reaction worse.
-While oats are naturally gluten-free, some are processed in facilities that manufacture gluten-containing ingredients making cross-contamination possible."
+For those that have a gluten allergy or intolerance, this can make their inflammatory reaction worse.
+While oats are naturally gluten-free, some are processed in facilities that manufacture gluten-containing ingredients, making cross-contamination possible."

 If you want to pick up the best oak milk for your buck, make sure you keep an eye out for The Best & Worst Oat Milk Brands to Buy.

 If you're from the South, you're probably familiar with a deliciously refreshing glass of sweet tea.
 Unfortunately, the name says it all, which means these drinks are packed full of sugar.